How to Fix Resentment In A Relationship — For Good...

 Once you are able to see and acknowledge that your pain story is not baked into everyone’s reality, you might be open to trying on the idea that perhaps you don’t understand your partner’s reality as much as you think you do.

 You’ve heard them share a thousand times about why it’s so painful for them when you show up late, or ask where something is, or shut down their ideas.
+For example, a common misunderstanding might be assuming your partner is overreacting when they feel hurt by a forgotten anniversary, which can quietly build resentment over time.

 You nod your head with understanding for the thousand-and-one-th time.